nlacortiglia25/bramson-workout-buddy/README.md

 - Exercise classification using a Random Forest model.
 - Relevant motivational or informative phrase generation.
 - Text-to-Speech integration for a full “gym buddy” effect.
-- Modular pipeline — each component (classifier, motivation generation, TTS) have limitted dependency and can be improved independently.
+- Modular pipeline — each component (classifier, motivation generation, TTS) has limited dependency and can be improved independently.

 ---